alexeilebedev/openacr/README.md

 ## Setup and Installation

-Presently, this project has been tested on the following distributions / compilers:
+Presently, this project has been tested with the following distributions / compilers:

+* clang on MacOS (a.k.a.
+Darwin)
+* clang on FreeBSD
-* Linux: RHEL, CentOS, Ubuntu
+* clang on Linux (RHEL, CentOS, Ubuntu, Debian)
-* g++: 4.8, 8.3, 9
-* clang: 3.4.2
-* MacOS: LLVM 10.0.1
-* FreeBSD: Clang 6.0.0
+* g++ on Linux
+* g++-9 on Linux

-The MariaDB and OpenSSL packages are required in order to build mysql2ssim and ssim2mysql tools.
+The MariaDB and OpenSSL packages are the main external dependencies.
+MariaDB (formerly MySQL) is not really required, but it's used by `acr_my`, `ssim2mysql` and `mysql2ssim` utilities.
+OpenSSL provides `libcrypto` which is for SHA1 functions.

 ### Pre-requisites: CentOS: